GiuMangiaracina/Thesis/README.md

 It is assumed that applications reach convergence when no new corrective actions are recorded, i.e. when application executions meet agreed requirements.
 At this point, it is possible to stop the computation, simply pressing ```ctrl+c``` in each of the terminal windows.

+to stop all the containers, once located from the terminal respectively in the 'program' and 'db' folders, type ``` docker-compose down``` .

 ## Add other nodes to the network (without running applications)
 To add additional empty nodes to the network, i.e., without running applications, follow these instructions.
 First of all, the nodes are identified by an ID, which for convention is an increasing number (1,2,3,..).
 In order to add nodes, you have to start from 4 onwards: